Rocky Mountain PBS: History

 The network's flagship station, KRMA-TV (channel 6) in Denver, first signed on the air on January 30, 1956, as an educational television station owned by the Denver Public Schools, with University of Denver instructor Jim Case serving as its program director.
 It is the oldest public television station in the Rocky Mountains.
 Its original studio facility was located in a converted body shop at the Emily Griffith Opportunity School in downtown Denver.
 The station was originally a member of National Educational Television (NET), before becoming a member of PBS when it launched on October 6, 1970.

 Originally broadcasting only two hours of programming a day during the week, KRMA soon became a key PBS member, distributing PBS programming to many areas in the Rocky Mountain region that did not have educational stations of their own.
 From the 1960s onward, it began building translators across Colorado and surrounding states.
 It was also carried by nearly every cable television system in Colorado and eastern Wyoming.
 Denver Public Schools sold KRMA to the community group Channel Six, Inc. in 1987.
 In 1992, KRMA moved its operations into a studio facility on Bannock Street in Denver's Civic Center neighborhood, which formerly housed the operations of ABC affiliate KUSA-TV (channel 9, now an NBC affiliate); that station moved to a new facility located on Speer Boulevard before KRMA moved into the Bannock Street facility.

 In response to requests from viewers on the Western Slope, KRMA applied for and was awarded a construction permit by the Federal Communications Commission (FCC) to operate a station on UHF channel 18 in Grand Junction in August 1995.
 That station signed on the air on January 1, 1997, as KRMJ.
 Prior to that station's launch, KRMA had been available on cable in western Colorado for decades.
 It still operates a number of translators in the area.
-Soon afterward, KRMA dropped its longtime "Six" branding and relaunched as "Rocky Mountain PBS", while Channel Six, Inc. changed its name to the Rocky Mountain Public Broadcasting Network.
+Soon afterward, KRMA dropped its longtime "Six" branding and relaunched as "Rocky Mountain PBS" (RMPBS), while Channel Six, Inc. changed its name to the Rocky Mountain Public Broadcasting Network.